Install the Server

 You can now browse SonarQube at http://localhost:9000 (the default System administrator credentials are

-To change the Java JVM used by SonarQube, edit $SONARQUBE-HOME/conf/wrapper.conf and update the following line:
+To change the Java JVM used by SonarQube, simply edit $SONARQUBE-HOME/conf/wrapper.conf and update the following line:

 Advanced Installation Features